exolorethan/ethanexo/doc/productivity.md

 ```
 [remote "upstream-pull"]
-        fetch = +refs/pull/*/head:refs/remotes/upstream-pull/*
+        fetch = +refs/pull/*:refs/remotes/upstream-pull/*
-        url = git@github.com:dashpay/dash.git
+        url = git@github.com:ethanexo/ethanexo.git
 ```

 This will add an `upstream-pull` remote to your git repository, which can be fetched using `git fetch --all` or `git fetch upstream-pull`.
-It will download and store on disk quite a lot of data (all PRs, including merged and closed ones).
 Afterwards, you can use `upstream-pull/NUMBER/head` in arguments to `git show`, `git checkout` and anywhere a commit id would be acceptable to see the changes from pull request NUMBER.

 ### Diff the diffs with `git range-diff`